SebSK3/sbd2/README.md

 don't really want to think much about it, gonna just copy sbd1 project and call it a day

+Index file has indexes of first elements of pages in main_tape.

 Every page in main_tape has it's own overflow page.